If you are in a hurry The Best Snorkel Gear Package is The Seal Buddy Panoramic Snorkel Set

 There are three types of snorkels, the classic, the dry snorkel and the semi- dry snorkel.
 Typically snorkelers who have a lot of experience tend to like the classic as they have grown accustomed to them over the years.
 New Snorkelers tend to prefer dry and semi- dry snorkels because they, like me hate the idea of having water flood into your mouth, especially when you are in the ocean.
 I’ll explain a bit more below.

 Classic Snorkels consist of a wide open top and a fairly basic shaft design.
-These are the cheapest snorkels you can buy.
+These are the cheapest snorkels you can buy and do not prevent water from seeping into the snorkel.
 While these types of snorkels are the cheapest they are also the hardest to get used to and have a bigger learning curve to use.
 This is because when diving underwater you have to blow water out and try to keep it from being swallowed or breathed in.
 Lots of beginners hate the sensation of water going into their mouth while experienced divers don’t seem to mind one bit.
 These snorkels are a common occurrence in cheap dive rentals shops and all inclusive hotels.

 Semi- Dry Snorkels: